Shawn Pittman (rugby union)

-Shawn Pittman (born January 22, 1988 in Bellingham, Washington, United States) is an American rugby union coach and former player.
-Pittman played prop for Old Puget Sound Beach and the United States Eagles.
-He played in the 2011 Rugby World Cup.
-He is currently the head coach of the Utah Warriors in Major League Rugby (MLR).
+Shawn Pittman (born January 22, 1988) is an American former rugby union player and coach.
+He played prop for Old Puget Sound Beach and represented the United States Eagles at the 2011 Rugby World Cup.
+Pittman was with the Utah Warriors from 2019-2022 and finished his stint as the head coach of the program.

 He also represented his country at under-19 and under-20 levels.
 His debut for his country was against Uruguay on November 8, 2008.

 Youth rugby

-Pittman started playing rugby when he was 18, after being persuaded to take up the sport by some rugby playing friends.
+Pittman started playing rugby when he was 18, after being persuaded to take up the sport by some rugby-playing friends.

 He first played representative rugby for the U.S. in 2006.
-He was selected for the U.S. squad for the Under 19 World Junior Championships in Belfast in 2007.
+He was selected for the U.S. squad for the Under-19 World Junior Championships in Belfast in 2007.
 Also in 2007, Pittman undertook the International Rugby Academy of New Zealand's Advanced Course at Massey University in Palmerston North, where he met the likes of Grant Fox.